ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-Select whether to order vSphere Enterprise Plus 6.7u2 or vSphere Enterprise Plus 6.5u3.
+For NSX-V, select whether to order vSphere Enterprise Plus 6.7u2 or vSphere Enterprise Plus 6.5u3.
+6.7u2 is available for only Skylake, Cascade Lake, and Broadwell {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.

-vSphere Enterprise Plus 6.7u2 is available for only Skylake, Cascade Lake, and Broadwell {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
+For NSX-T, only the vSphere Enterprise Plus 6.7u2 license is supported and it is selected by default.
-{:note}

-### Primary or secondary
+### VMware NSX Network virtualization version
+{: #vc_orderinginstance-nsx}

+Select either **NSX-V** or **NSX-T**.

+### Instance type
 {: #vc_orderinginstance-primary-secondary}

 Select whether to order a new primary instance or a secondary instance for an existing primary instance.